Rahik-Sikder/Civiliscope/backend/README.md

 This will:

-* Build the Flask and PostgreSQL containers
+* Build the Flask container
 * Automatically run the legislator parser to populate the DB
 * Launch the Flask API server on port `5050`